Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 The majority of our respondents cited activity-based metrics as one of the leading indicators of performance.
 As Spencer Smith of IRC Sales Solutions put it best, “The more you put into the top of your sales funnel, the more you’ll receive at the bottom of the funnel.”
 Higher activity numbers translate naturally to increased revenue but may fail to paint the whole picture.

 Jeremy Rorich of Search It Local elaborates further.
 “Tracking revenue generation is a macro activity that overlooks the vital steps en route to that goal… I’m more concerned with my team’s activity metrics.”
-Rorich feels tracking these metrics offers a truer gauge of their efforts.
+Rorich feels tracking these metrics using a sales team activity dashboard, offers a truer gauge of their efforts.
 “If I was only tracking revenue in, I’d have a skewed version of performance, particularly if that revenue came through a reduced number of calls.
 As a team leader, this approach helps me to monitor performance by making the clear the correlation between cause and effect, as opposed to the causation.”

 Paul Davis of Paul Davis Solutions agrees, citing daily call volume as his key metric.
 “Besides closed/won amount, the most important goal for sales reps is the daily call volume they make on the phone or in person.
 Unless a sales rep is talking to people, the rep will never be able to perfect their sales process.”